Technology achievements abound as Enerpac Strand Lifting safely hoists massive iron ore mills from China

 “Accuracy is critical in all phases of the operation, none more so than the positioning of the huge mills onto their bearings.
 The lifts required very accurate and stable technology that could operate reliably in conditions including extreme heat, frequently well over 40 degree Celsius, as well as the possibility of frequent winds,” said Enerpac Integrated Solutions Manager Mr Colin Chapman.
 Mr Chapman and Enerpac Technical Support Engineer Ray Paasila assisted the engineer controlling the first Strand Lifts undertaken by the VDM Group.

 “VDM Group invested a great deal of time and energy into fostering the teamwork that paid off during the lift.
-They traveled to Europe to train on the technology and worked closely with Enerpac and Enerpac Global Integrated Solutions Specialist, Mr Antonia Lopez Pasteur, who came to Australia for the first lift,” said Mr Chapman.
+They travelled to Europe to train on the technology and worked closely with Enerpac and Enerpac Global Integrated Solutions Specialist, Mr Antonia Lopez Pasteur, who came to Australia for the first lift,” said Mr Chapman.

 “The teamwork all paid off during the first lift, when, during the positioning over the bearings, we lowered the mill to within 0,6 mm of the target position as required by the mill manufacturer people on site.
 This is quite a marvelous achievement considering the mill is nearly 800 ton and we had to contend with winds we estimated at about 10m/s at the top of the mill foundation.